kashishshah881/ml-as-a-service-pipeline/README.md

 # EGDAR Sentiment Analysis Data Pipeline on Kubernetes Engine

+The goal of this project is to create a data pipeline which creates a labeled dataset, using which we train a ML Model Pipeline and Deploy a Flask App on a Kubernetes Cluster.

 This Project has 4 Stages
 1. Annotation Pipeline
    - This is the starting point for the main pipeline.